uss-web-team/common/training/sql/sql1.md

 -- Retrieve all columns for all rows in country where the country begins with the letter 'A'. select * from country where country_name like 'A%';
 ```

+Please write a query for all countries that end with 'stan', such as Turkmenistan;

+Please write a query for all countries that call themselves a 'Republic'.

+Please write a query for all countries that either begin with a vowel ('A', 'E', 'I', 'O', 'U') **and** end in 'ia', such as Albania.